sufyan356/Sign-Up-Login-Page/README.md

 # Sign-Up-Login-Page
-A Sign U[p and Login page With Encryption and bycryption (Local Storage)
+A Sign Up and Login page With Encryption and bycryption (Local Storage)